-The 625 and 650 Line Electrical Upgrade Project was evaluated in accordance with the California Environmental Quality Act (CEQA) and a Permit to Construct (PTC) was granted by the CPUC on March 26, 2015 (Decision 15-03-020).
-NTP 2 is granted by CPUC for the proposed construction activities based on the following factors:
+The 650 Line Electrical Upgrade Project was evaluated in accordance with the California Environmental Quality Act (CEQA) and a Permit to Construct (PTC) was granted by the CPUC on March 26, 2015 (Decision 15-03-020).
+NTP 3 is granted by CPUC for the proposed activities based on the following factors:

-• The Final EIS/EIS/EIR prepared for the 625 and 650 Line Electrical Upgrade Project defined required mitigation measures to be implemented prior to and during project construction.
+- The Final EIS/EIS/EIR prepared for the 625 and 650 Line Electrical Upgrade Project defined required mitigation measures to be implemented prior to and during project construction.
 The relevant mitigation measures for pre-construction activities under this Notice to Proceed are summarized in Attachment A and shall be implemented by CalPeco and its designated contractor.
-CalPeco's compliance with the pre-construction component for each applicable measure is noted in the status table in Attachment A.
+CalPeco's compliance with the pre-construction component for each applicable measure is noted in the status table in Attachment A. - All project activities will be conducted within areas identified in the Final EIS/EIS/EIR.